Why I Don’t Like the Word “Developer”

-Calling all these different specialities with the same word seem reductive to me.
+Calling all these different specialties with the same word seems reductive to me.
 It reinforces the feeling that developers are interchangeable, that you can replace one with another.
 Just like any mason will be able to lay bricks, any developer will be able to write lines of code.

 Of course it’s not that simple!
 Writing lines of code require an understanding, a bird-eye view.
 Obviously, not all developers are equal.
 We all have our specialties, things we prefer, fields we’re more performant in.

 Some Developers Use the Word to Avoid Tasks #

 What’s worse is that some developers have taken a taste to this vision.
 A developer writes code, that’s all.
 They don’t have to think about it, the thinking should be done by other people.